openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/scripts.rst

 - There are many undocumented synchronizations (automated and manual) between the various documentation repositories.
 These should be documented.

-- There are a several jobs that must be run regularly, for example updating the ``sitemap.xml`` file and the command line configuration reference.
+- There are a several jobs that must be run regularly, for example, updating the ``sitemap.xml`` file and the command line configuration reference.
 These should be documented.